Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 <your_path>``.

 .. attention:: A path shouldn't have spaces in it.
 If it does, add quotation
-    marks, or a backslash before the space.
+    marks around the path, or a backslash before the space.

-In that ``MyCogs`` folder, you can drop your package.
-You should now have something like this:
+In that ``MyCogs`` folder, you can drop your cog folder.
+You should now have something that looks like this:

 .. image:: ../.resources/cog_manager_ui/cog-path.png